On the adiabatic invariance of the action of a trapped wave: Discrete mass-spring inclusion at a fixed position

 \end{itemize}

-\begin{remark} The asymptotic ansatz that was used in \cite{Gavrilov2024nody} to obtain these results has a structure that is essentially more complicated than the one presented in Eqs. \eqref{sol-eg0}--\eqref{phi-def} and takes into account the behaviour of the solution for $x\neq0$. \end{remark}
+\begin{remark} The asymptotic ansatz that was used in \cite{Gavrilov2024nody} to obtain these results has a structure that is significantly more complicated than the one presented in Eqs.~\eqref{sol-eg0}--\eqref{phi-def} and takes into account the alteration of the solution for $x\neq0$ in the case $\epsilon>0$. \end{remark}